 Here at Travel to Wellness we have seen the concept of Wellness Travel change and develop since we launched way back in 2004 as the first online travel magazine and resource for the wellness-minded.
 Way back then it was rare to hear the two words “wellness” and “travel” even used in the same sentence.
 And, when they were used together, the term was mostly associated with the spa experience.
 But not so much any more.
 Today the main pillars of Wellness Travel are healthy food options, fitness activities and nature.

-As the population ages and the interest in pro-active healthcare continues to increase, we are witnessing the continuing growth and development of this still evolving sector of the tourism industry called Wellness Travel.
+As the population ages, health care cost increase, medical science continues to reveal new discoveries, we become more educated consumers, and the interest in pro-active “self care” continues to increase, we are witnessing the continuing growth and development of this still evolving sector of the tourism industry called Wellness Travel.
 The Wellness Tourism Association defines Wellness Travel as: Travel that allows the traveler to maintain, enhance or kick-start a healthy lifestyle, and support or increase one’s sense of wellbeing.

 The Wellness Travel sector is driven by two types of travelers: On one hand, today’s savvy, wellness-minded traveler actively seeks out destinations, accommodations and experiences that will allow him or her to maintain a routine of fitness, healthy eating and other pursuits associated with wellness living.